François Jaffrennou: Breton nationalist activism

 In 1901, with Jean Le Fustec, he created the Gorsedd of Brittany on the model of the Welsh Gorsedd.
 Having finished his law degree, he worked with his father to further his legal studies.
 He became acquainted with the printer Alexandre Le Goaziou and with him created Ar Vro (The Nation) whose first issue appeared on 1 March 1904.
 They then decided to unite to create a printshop in Carhaix.
 It published Ar vro and a bilingual newspaper Ar Bobl (The People), which appeared up to 1914.
 In 1913, he earned his doctorate from the University of Rennes for a thesis he wrote in Breton on the Breton language writer Prosper Proux.

 He fought for France during the First World War.
 When he returned to Carhaix, he sold his share of the press.

 He continued to be active in the Breton Regionalist Federation, and participated in the journal La Bretagne libertaire in 1923.
 In 1926 he created An Oaled, a quarterly newsletter promoting regionalism and bardism in French and Breton.
 He continued to publish this until his death in 1956.
 He also wrote numerous articles, plays and books, including Buhez Sant Erwan, An Hirvoudou (1899), An Delen Dir (1900), Breiziz (1911).

 Political disputes

 Throughout the 1930s, he was in open conflict with the extremist wing of the Breton nationalists within the Breton National Party headed by Olier Mordrel and François Debeauvais.
 The disputes were over the issue of the Breton flag Gwenn-ha-Du, Breton orthography and, most importantly, the issue of political independence from the Third French Republic.

-These topics were the subject of a long controversy and numerous articles published in his journal An Oaled in which Jaffennou set himself against the BNP, which retaliated by attacking his regionalist ideology and his links to the French political elitr.
+These topics were the subject of a long controversy and numerous articles published in his journal An Oaled in which Jaffennou set himself against the BNP, which retaliated by attacking his regionalist ideology and his links to the French political elite.

 At this period he also became Grand Druid of the Gorsedd of Brittany, being appointed in 1933 and retaining the office until 1955.